syntasso/kratix-docs/docs/main/02-intro.md

 ## Why Kratix?

 Kratix is designed and built by a team with decades of experience creating [internal developer platforms](https://www.syntasso.io/internal-developer-platforms).
-We've learned that great platforms address three key challenges faced by enterprise organizations:
+We've learned that great platforms address three key challenges faced by enterprise organisations:

 - **Slow delivery of value** because software engineers must wait weeks for other teams to process their tickets.
 - **Inconsistent application of key business rules** as teams create shadow IT systems to bypass lengthy ticket queues, introducing business risk.